thingsandstuff/opinions-and-stuff/README.md

 opinions-and-stuff
 ==================

-Do you care about other people's opinions?
-No?
-Ask them anyways by creating a poll.
+do you care about other people's opinions? no? ask them anyway by creating a poll.

 tech used
 ==================